doobert00/Graphs/README.md

 Playing around with shortest path algorithms on weighted directed graphs.

 ## Testing
-I am shifting some of my code to a Command pattern at the moment, so things are not working correctly.
-All of the algorithms except Floyd Warshall should be working.
-To run the main method use,
+I am shifting some of my code to a Command pattern at the moment so that my tests are pretty - I guess testing is the future...
+As a result, some things are not working as expected and the code may be a little funny looking.
+However, one can create a graph in Main and call a shortest path algorithm with:
 ```
 gradle run
 ```
-and to run our tests use,
+Tests are coming, don you worry.
+When they're ready they can be run with:
 ```
 gradle test
 ```